WE ARE HERE FOR YOU

 A variety of therapeutic interventions can also be performed including biopsies, control of bleeding, removal of polyps, injection of medications, and stretching the GI tract.

-A physician referral is not required, however most patients are usually referred to us by another provider for a specific evaluation or treatment.
+A physician referral may be required, however most patients are usually referred to us by another provider for a specific evaluation or treatment.
 Once completed, we will provide your physician with a summary of our findings and recommendations.
 While we may provide the care for a specific digestive problem, we will usually refer you back to your physician for ongoing care.
-We see adult patients 16 and older.
+We see adult patients 18 and older.

 Common Gastroenterology Procedures We Perform